 7) What are the possible risks of being in the study?

-Apart from the known side effects of these treatments (which may include tummy upset and blood test abnormalities), there is the unlikely possibility of a severe reaction to any study drug.
-Baricitinib and anakinra may cause tummy upset and blood test abnormalities, rarely including low blood counts, for which children and young people will be monitored.
+Baricitinib may cause tummy upset and blood test abnormalities, rarely including low blood counts, for which children and young people will be monitored.

+Anakinra and tocilizumab might increase susceptibility to other infections.
 Although tocilizumab and anakinra have been very rarely associated with liver damage in prolonged use this is not expected to be a problem with the short-term administration in this study.

-The side effects of anakinra are also known to include allergic reaction and for prolonged use an increase in susceptibility to other infections (in this study the use is short term).
+Oseltamivir may cause headache,tummy upset or allergic reactions.

+Baloxavir rarely causes allergic reactions, but has no other known side effects.

+With all treatments there is the unlikely possibility of a severe reaction.
 All treatments offered to children of different ages have been used in children and young people of the same ages to treat other medical conditions.
 Once you/your child has been included in the study, you and the doctors will know which treatment the computer has allocated for you/your child.
 The doctors will be aware of whether there are any particular side effects that they should look out for.

 Children and young people who have received tocilizumab, anakinra or baricitinib should not receive a live vaccine for 12 weeks after this time.
 (None of the recommended COVID-19 vaccines are live vaccines.)
 Children and young people can receive inactivated influenza vaccines (given as an injection), but should not receive the live attenuated nasal influenza vaccine for 12 weeks after treatment.